Qmerit Logo

 What is a Level 2 EV charger?

 A Level 2 EV charger is an electric vehicle charging station that operates on a 240-volt power supply, delivering faster charging speeds compared to a Level 1 charger, which uses a standard 120-volt household outlet.
-Level 2 chargers typically provide 3.9 to 19.2 kW of power, allowing most electric vehicles, including plug-in hybrid electric vehicles (PHEVs), to fully charge in 1 to 8 hours, depending on the vehicle’s battery size and the charger’s output.
+Level 2 chargers typically provide 7 to 11 kW of power, allowing most electric vehicles, including plug-in hybrid electric vehicles (PHEVs), to fully charge in under 10 hours, depending on the vehicle’s battery size and the charger’s output.

-They are commonly installed at homes, workplaces, or public charging stations and require professional installation, sometimes with electrical upgrades.
-Level 2 chargers are ideal for efficient, convenient charging, balancing speed and cost for EV owners.
+Level 2 chargers are commonly installed at homes, workplaces, or public charging stations and require professional installation, sometimes with electrical upgrades.
+They’re ideal for efficient, convenient charging, balancing speed and cost for EV owners.

 level 2 ev charger